-A volleyball game with Bougainville children (who look willing but not convinced) served a number of purposes.
-Interactions like these helped lower tension in communities and let them get to know the New Zealanders peacekeepers better.
+This volleyball game with Bougainville children (who look willing but not convinced) served a number of purposes.
+Such interactions helped reduce tensions in communities and let them get to know the New Zealand peacekeepers.
 Attention to children emphasised peacekeepers' commitment to supporting the whole community.
-For the New Zealanders it was also a welcome break from searching for weapons and land mines, or preventing confrontations.
+For the New Zealanders, it was also a welcome break from searching for weapons and landmines, or preventing confrontations.

 Te whakamahi i tēnei tūemi

 Reference: Rebecca Adams, Peace on Bougainville: Truce Monitoring Group = Gudpela nius bilong peace.
 Wellington: Victoria University Press in association with the Centre for Strategic Studies, New Zealand, 2001

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.